St. Mary Magdalen Catholic Church

 In July 2016, the Apostles of Jesus, took on administration of the parish.
 Fr.
 Joseph Okech Adhunga, A.J., was installed as pastor in December 2016, assisted by Fr.
 Macdonald Akuti, A.J., Fr.
 Gabriel Emuria, A.J., and Fr.
 John Montag, S.J.

 In July 2019, Fr.
-Anthony “Tony” Gonzalez will take over as Pastor.”
+Anthony “Tony” Gonzalez took over as Pastor.
+His focus is on expanding family faith formation and other community activities.